Taxation in Sri Lanka: VAT

 VAT remained as the main contributor to the government revenue until 2014, later it was surpassed by the excise duty.
 VAT is imposed on mainly goods and services under the provisions of Act no 14 of 2002.

+VAT on foreign digital services

+In July 2025, Sri Lanka’s Inland Revenue Department announced that an 18% Value Added Tax (VAT) would be applied to a wide range of digital services provided by non-resident suppliers to Sri Lankan consumers.
+The new regulation, issued via Gazette No. 2443/30 under the Value Added Tax (Amendment) Act No. 4 of 2025, will take effect from October 1, 2025.
+Covered services include cloud computing, streaming platforms, digital advertising, e-commerce, and online booking platforms.

 Excise duty

 The tax became the most significant tax from 2015.
 It is imposed mainly on the production of drugs, alcohol, petroleum products and motor vehicles.

 Tariffs

 Until 2019, tariffs provided the third major contribution to the government tax revenue with nearly 20%.
 However in 2019, the Sri Lankan government implemented measures to curtail import expenditure and to promote exports in order to avoid the trade deficit.
 Subsequently, the import levy imposed on the imports also reduced from 19% to 16%.
 Tariffs are highly imposed on imported motor vehicles at present.
 However Duty-free permit, a tax concession is also granted specially for the government officials to import vehicles into Sri Lanka.